United East Conference: Recent events

 On August 2, 2021, the conference revealed that it was rebranding itself as the United East Conference.
 The conference said that the name “United East” was chosen because it describes the conference’s commitment to collaborate on a shared mission in a diverse environment while also still giving a nod to the geographical placement of the member schools.
 The conference has never used the abbreviation of "UEC" in its branding.

 On March 1, 2022, SUNY Morrisville announced that it would leave the United East to join the North Atlantic Conference (NAC) starting in the 2023–24 academic year.

 On July 6, 2022, the United East announced that Clarks Summit joined the conference as an associate member in men's golf and men's tennis starting in the 2022–23 academic year.

 On August 15, 2022, Wells announced that it would leave the United East to join the Allegheny Mountain Collegiate Conference starting in the 2023–24 academic year.

 On December 19, 2022, the United East Conference and the Colonial States Athletic Conference (CSAC) announced their intent to merge beginning with the 2023–24 academic year.
 The merger was intended to address the evolving landscape of higher education by stabilizing conference membership and solidifying the sport sponsorship currently offered by the existing conferences.
 This merger also provided member institutions an opportunity to decrease the number of associate memberships necessary to support the current sport offerings on each respective campus.
 When the merger was finalized sports with a large number of members would compete in north and south divisions.

 On June 23, 2023, the CSAC and United East officially announced that the merged conference would retain the United East name, officially ending the CSAC on July 1, 2023.
 Consequently, all ten members from the CSAC (Bryn Athyn College, Cairn University (formerly Philadelphia Biblical), Cedar Crest College, Clarks Summit University (formerly Baptist Bible), Keystone College, Notre Dame of Maryland University, Rosemont College, Saint Elizabeth University, the University of Valley Forge and Wilson College of Pennsylvania) joined the United East.

 On January 4, 2024, the United East accepted Pennsylvania State University, Brandywine's application to become a full member of the conference beginning in 2024–25.

 On July 12, 2024, the United East announced the addition of Neumann University as an associate member for men's volleyball, beginning the 2025 spring season of the 2024–25 academic year.

 On July 1, 2024, Clarks Summit University announced that it had ceased operations.

 On December 16, 2024, the United East announced the addition of Immaculata University as an associate member for men's volleyball, beginning the 2026 spring season of the 2025–26 academic year.

+On July 29, 2026, the University of Valley Forge announced it will cease operations at the end of the summer semester.